Karen Green (philosopher)

-Karen Green is an Australian philosopher and Associate Professor of Philosophy at the University of Melbourne.
+Karen Green is an Australian philosopher and Professorial Fellow in Philosophy at the University of Melbourne.
 She is known for her works on women's intellectual history.

-Green is the president of the Australasian Association of Philosophy and a Fellow of the Australian Academy of the Humanities (elected in 2009).
+Green taught at Monash University from 1990 until 2014.
+In 2018, Green was the annual president of the Australasian Association of Philosophy and is a Fellow of the Australian Academy of the Humanities (elected in 2009).